 MetroLER is our new software product that provides the most accurate pattern roughness analysis available.

-We employ unique physics-based models and algorithms (computational metrology) to calculate Line-Edge Roughness and Linewidth Roughness from SEM images using a proprietary methodology.
+We employ patent pending physics-based models and algorithms (computational metrology) to calculate Line-Edge Roughness and Linewidth Roughness from SEM images.
 Tests on images from both extreme ultraviolet (EUV) and 193-nm immersion processes have demonstrated significantly better accuracy than typical metrics.

 MetroLER has been developed for: